 Earlier, we mentioned the importance of addressing the hiring manager by their name and address.
 This proves you've done your research and ensures the cover letter lands in the right place.

-Personalized content does 42% better than non-personalized, so including the first name of the recruiter can go a long way.
+Personalized letters will always outperform generic ones, so including the first name of the recruiter can go a long way.

-But in a world where privacy is held close to our chest, you might need to do a bit of digging before revealing the name your letter should be addressed to.
+But in a world where privacy is held close to our chest, you might need to do a bit of digging before finding the hiring manager's name.

 Then, click the number of employees to see all employees who are on LinkedIn:

-You'll then be greeted with a list of all people (with a LinkedIn profile) that work for your target company.
-Simply work your way through this list to find the most relevant contact, or search
+You'll then see a list of all employees along with their titles.
+Simply work your way through this list to find the most relevant contact.

-After you've addressed the cover letter to the most relevant person, we'll need to open the letter with something relevant.
+After you've addressed the cover letter to the most relevant person, you'll want to:

 How to Close a Cover Letter